I’m always excited about discovering fun Chinese learning toys, including this Chinese Stroke Order Puzzle Set from Play乐学 (PlayLeXue).

 Important note: This product contains small parts.
 Recommended for children 3 and up.
 Parental supervision is strongly encouraged at all times.

-Have fun learning with the Chinese Stroke Order Acrylic Puzzle
+Examples of my children learning with the Chinese Stroke Order Puzzle

 Chinese characters play dough stamping activity

-Then we filled up the character with little rocks!
+Then we filled up the Chinese character with little rocks!

-My 2-year-old son always wants to copy his big sister, so he tried to fill in the indentation. 女 is one of the first Chinese words that he learned from our other Chinese characters puzzle.
-After this, he went back to his typical play dough mashing, poking, and cutting! 🙂
+My 2-year-old son always wants to copy his big sister, so he tried to fill in the indentation. 女 is one of the first Chinese words that he learned to read!

 Chinese strokes stencil activity